Home Courses Sport BA (Hons) Sport Business Management

 Smaller class sizes for better learning

-You will build your subject knowledge and practical experience through lectures, workshops, and tutorials in small classes, which means our expert teaching staff really get to know you and what support you need.
+You will build your subject knowledge and practical experience through lectures, workshops and tutorials in small classes, which means our expert teaching staff really get to know you and what support you need.

 Study modules that prepare you for your professional career

-You will learn to write for a real-life organisation (e.g. a club or business), as well as to work closely with schools, residential care homes, district county councils, sport and health and fitness clubs.
+You will learn to write for a real-life organisation (e.g. a club or business), as well as work closely with schools, residential care homes, district county councils, sport and health and fitness clubs.

-In final year, you are encouraged to undertake a ‘real life’ research project for an organisation in the Sport and Physical Activity sector (e.g. competitor analysis for a business), rather than write a traditional dissertation.
+In final year, you are encouraged to undertake a ‘real life’ research project for an organisation in the sport and physical activity sector (e.g. competitor analysis for a business), rather than write a traditional dissertation.

 Find supportive staff ready to help you reach your goals